Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Reconstruction accuracy for the dust density and regular GMF component

 \subsection{Quality of the reconstructed GMF}

-In this subsection, we compare quantitatively the GMF geometrical structures that we reconstructed by fitting the polarization maps for case A, B and C (see Figure~\ref{fig:GMFmodel2_fits}) to the input model shown in \ref{fig:inputWMAP_xyz}.
+In this subsection, we quantitatively compare the GMF geometrical structures that we reconstructed by fitting the polarization maps for case A, B, and C (see Fig.~\ref{fig:GMFmodel2_fits}) to the input model shown in Fig.~\ref{fig:inputWMAP_xyz}.
 At each location of the Galactic space considered when computing the polarization observables (see Sect.~\ref{sec:ModAndImp}), we consider two sets of angles that determine the orientation of the GMF lines.
-First in the cylindrical coordinate system centered on the Galactic center (with the $z$ axis perpendicular to the Galactic equator) we define the angles $p$ and $\chi$, and second in the spherical coordinate system centered on the Sun, the angles $\alpha$ and $\gamma$.
-In the first scheme, $p$, the pitch angle, is the angle that makes the GMF line with $\mathbf{e}_\phi$, and $\chi$, the tilt angle, is the angle that makes the field line with planes parallel to the Galactic plane ($z$ constant). $\chi$ is the complementary to the angle made by the GMF line with $\mathbf{e}_z$ and characterizes the out-of-plane GMF component.
+First, in the cylindrical coordinate system centered on the Galactic center (with the $z$ axis perpendicular to the Galactic equator), we define the angles $p$ and $\chi$, and second in the spherical coordinate system centered on the Sun, the angles $\alpha$ and $\gamma$.
+In the first scheme, $p$, the pitch angle, is the angle that makes the GMF line with $\mathbf{e}_\phi$, and $\chi$, the tilt angle, is the angle that makes the field line with planes parallel to the Galactic plane ($z$ constant); $\chi$ is the complementary to the angle made by the GMF line with $\mathbf{e}_z$ and characterizes the out-of-plane GMF component.
 In the second scheme, $\alpha$ is the inclination angle that makes the field line relative to the line of sight and $\gamma$ the position angle in the plane orthogonal to it.
 Let $\hat{\xi}_{\rm{r}}$ be any of the angles defined above and measured for the input GMF model and $\hat{\xi}$ the same angle but for the reconstructed GMF models.
-We compute the angle difference as
+We define the signed difference angle $\Delta_2(\hat{\xi}, \hat{\xi}_{\rm{r}})$ as the difference of the two angles that range between -90 and 90 degrees (-90 and 90 corresponding to the same configuration).